puffscoin/web3.js/docs/web3-utils.rst

     web3.utils.fromWei(number [, unit])

-Converts any `wei <http://ethereum.stackexchange.com/questions/253/the-ether-denominations-are-called-finney-szabo-and-wei-what-who-are-these-na>`_ value into a `puffs value <http://ethdocs.org/en/latest/ether.html>`_.
+Converts any wei value into a puffs value.

-.. note:: "wei" are the smallest ethere unit, and you should always make calculations in wei and convert only for display reasons.
+.. note:: "wei" are the smallest PUFFScoin units, and you should always make calculations in wei and convert only for display reasons.

 ----------
 Parameters
 ----------

 1. ``number`` - ``String|BN``: The value in wei.
-2. ``unit`` - ``String`` (optional, defaults to ``"ether"``): The ether to convert to.
+2. ``unit`` - ``String`` (optional, defaults to ``"puffs"``): The puffs to convert to.
 Possible units are:
     - ``noether``: '0'
     - ``wei``: '1'
     - ``kwei``: '1000'